 Members contribute six percent of their monthly income towards retirement.
 If the member receives significant salary increases in the years prior to retirement or over the course of their career, their monthly retirement benefit at retirement may exceed what their contributions will fund.

-If an employee receives significant salary increases in the years before retirement or over the course of their career, their monthly retirement benefit at retirement may exceed what their contributions would be expected to fund.
-Significant late-career promotions, conversion of benefits into compensation, and leave payouts at retirement may also cause monthly retirement benefits to exceed what your employees’ contributions would be expected to fund.
-The Contribution-Based Benefit Cap was created to protect this system for current and future retirees, by providing a method for the payment of these unforeseen costs. if an employee retires with an average final compensation (AFC) of $100,000 or more (adjusted annually for inflation), they may fall under a contribution-based benefit cap.
+Significant late-career promotions, conversion of benefits into compensation and leave payouts at retirement may also cause monthly retirement benefits to exceed what the member contributions would be expected to fund.
+The Contribution-Based Benefit Cap was created to protect the system for current and future retirees by providing a method for the payment of these unforeseen costs.
+If a member retires with an Average Final Compensation (AFC) of $100,000 or more (adjusted annually for inflation), they may fall under a contribution-based benefit cap.

-If an employee was first hired before January 1, 2015, their last employer will be required to pay the additional contribution if it is determined that their allowance is in excess of the cap and is subject to an adjustment.
-The Retirement Systems Division will notify the employer and will provide a statement of the cost of the additional contribution required to pay for the benefit in excess of the cap.
+If a member was first hired before January 1, 2015, their employer will be required to pay the additional contribution if it is determined that their allowance is in excess of the cap and is subject to an adjustment.
+The Retirement Systems Division will notify the employer and provide a cost statement of the additional contribution required to pay for the benefit in excess of the cap.

 Estimating Potential CBBC Impact